schulzetenberg/personal-website/README.md

 2. $ npm install (Downloads & installs dependent modules listed in package.json)

-3. $ node hello-world-server.js
+3. $ node server.js

-4. Navigate to localhost:3000 in a web browser
+4. Navigate to localhost:8999 in a web browser

-* NOTE: no CSS currently uploaded
+This project can be run locally or deployed to openshift.com (free nodejs application hosting)